pmeeny/CI-MS2-BicepMusicFanSite/README.md

 ![Top Track](/assets/images/readme/top_track.PNG)

 #### User Stories
-- User Story 4.1: As a website user I can view track listing, album cover image and album about Biceps two albums
+- User Story 4.1: As a website user I can view track listing, album cover image and album information about Biceps two albums
 - User Story 4.2: As a website user I can view album information when I hover over an album image
 - User Story 4.2: As a website user I can listen to the dj's albums tracks in a new tab in spotify by clicking on a particular track
 - User Story 4.3: As a website user I can view the top tracks for the DJ duo